natobo/EtchASketch/README.md

 # EtchASketch
-Exercise with canvas in javascript
+Simulation if the old toy with canvas in javascript.